Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 Initial morale is 10 instead of 5.

-Morale is no longer gained at the start of each turn for no reason.
+Morale is no longer passively gained at the start of each turn.

 Morale is now additionally gained from:
 - Causing critical damage (+1 morale).